 I’m personally attracted to the quality and appearance of hand-made

 items.
-In this age of mechanization and mass-production, I considered
+In this age of mechanization and mass-production, I consider the

-That process changes the dynamic of a community.
-I thought about the de-humanizing
+The process changes the dynamic of a community.
+I think about the de-humanizing

 process of automation, the advent of the digital world, the ramifications